Best Day Trips from Barcelona Spain

 Figueres and Girona

-The Museum was originally the town’s original theatre, the place where Dali’s work was first displayed.
+The Museum was originally the town’s theatre, the place where Dali’s work was first displayed.
 It was destroyed in the Spanish Civil War and then turned into the Museum by Dali himself in 1960.
 The Museum fittingly houses the most extensive collection of Dali’s works in the world as well as pieces that Dali had collected from other artists.
 The inside is filled with Dali’s surrealist work while the outside is every bit a work of art as well.
 Dali is even buried below the Museum.

-This charming medieval city is a lovely place to spend an afternoon.
+This charming medieval city is a lovely place to spend an afternoon and try some of the local dishes.
+The photos of this food tour in Girona made our mouths water!
 Wander past the fortified walls and along the Onyar River, visit the two Gothic cathedrals, and explore the old Jewish quarter.

 Vilafranca del Penedès and Sant Sadurní d’Anoia, in the Alt Penedès region just south of Barcelona, are the two major areas for cava production.
 The local sparkling wine is available at every Barcelona restaurant and café, but it’s worth taking a trip to a winery for some beautiful scenery and a lesson in wine-making.

 Most wineries require advanced reservations and are closed on Sundays, so check before you go.
 Many also serve lunch, arranged in advance, or you can grab a bite to eat at a café in town.
 Stopping for a meal in between tastings is always recommended.

 Montserrat is a holy sight for Catalans and Catholic visitors around the world.
 The Montserrat Monastery, perched atop some unusual rock formations 4000 feet in the air, is home to the Black Madonna, a statue believed to be carved by St. Luke in 50AD.
 The statue is a holy shrine where the faithful come to pray and ask for healing.
 Monks live at the monastery and perform mass services daily.